rafaelmoczalla/streamProcessingExample/cluster/README.md

 Create Date: 1 March 2021

-Last Update: 9 March 2021
+Last Update: 5 January 2022

 Tested with Docker in version 20.10.4 and Docker Compose in version 1.28.5 on Ubuntu 18.04.2 LTS.